MHRA/products/medicines/web/copy/cookies.md

 | `_ga`  | 2 years    | Used to distinguish users.     |
 | `_gid` | 24 hours   | Used to distinguish users.     |
 | `_gat` | 1 minute   | Used to throttle request rate. |

+We do not currently have the functionality to allow you to disable Google Analytics, so please note that if you continue to use this site, all cookies are enabled.
+We will rectify this shortly.

 [ico]: https://ico.org.uk/for-the-public/online/cookies/
 [google privacy]: https://support.google.com/analytics/answer/6004245